Posted on Nov 15, 2013

 Healthcare giant Johnson & Johnson has now agreed to pay over $2.2 billion to settle civil and criminal probes over its marketing practices for its once best-selling drug.
 This civil settlement involved the U.S. Justice Department and 45 states.
 It resolved three lawsuits brought by a team of four whistleblowers under the False Claims Act.

 The antipsychotic Risperdal was approved in 1993 for the treatment of psychotic disorders in adults.
 J&J’s subsidiary Janssen Pharmaceuticals also decided to market Risperdal as a treatment for schizophrenia, acute mania, and bipolar disorder.
-Among the off-label uses, the drug was prescribed for elderly patients suffering from dementia (see last year’s Boston Globe’s two-part series on this practice).
+Among the off-label uses, the drug was prescribed for elderly patients suffering from dementia.
 It was also later approved for use on children with behavioral problems.

 The allegations against Johnson & Johnson included off-label marketing (meaning uses not approved by the FDA) and kickbacks to doctors and pharmacists, including Omnicare Inc., the largest nursing home pharmacy.
 Janssen Pharmaceuticals, a Johnson & Johnson subsidiary, pleaded guilty to criminal charges related to the misbranding of the drug for uses not approved by the FDA.